Mohammad Khan Baloch

-Mohammad Khan Baloch (Balochi:) was a baloch military commander and statesman during Safavid dynasty and Afsharid Persia.
+Mohammad Khan Baloch (Balochi:) was a Baloch military commander and statesman during Safavid dynasty and Afsharid Persia.

-He joined the Mahmud Hotak that toppled the safavid dynasty, leading to the establishment of the Hotak dynasty and he was sent to the Ottoman embassy on behalf of them.
-After returning to Iran and the fall of the Afghans, he was one of the commanders of Nader Shah's army, and de facto governor of many areas and gained control over the southern states of Iran.
+He joined the Mahmud Hotak that toppled the Safavid dynasty, leading to the establishment of the Hotak dynasty and he was sent to the Ottoman embassy their behalf.
+After returning to Iran after the fall of the Afghans, he was one of the commanders of Nader Shah's army, and de facto governor of many areas and gained control over the southern states of Iran.